Marc Bloch on the Use of History

-“What is the use of history?”
-Marc Bloch begins his book with this question.
-As a historian, it was personal—did I spend my life wisely?
-But he also thought it was central to the identity of Western civilization.
+Marc Bloch begins his book with a question, “What is the use of history?”
+The question was personal—did I spend my life wisely?—but also central to his understanding of Western civilization.
 The ancient Greeks and Romans were history writing peoples, and Christianity is a “religion of historians.”
 Not only are its sacred texts books of history, but also “it is in time and, therefore, in history that the great drama of sin and redemption, the central axis of all Christian thought, is unfolded.”

 This observation implies the first answer to our question: historical methods can refute or validate claims of divine revelation.
 There are few, if any, questions that are so important and so uniquely and permanently anchored in the past.

 History is also entertaining.
 It shouldn’t be ashamed of its poetry, for it is the seed that precedes the “yearning for knowledge.”
 Still, “the tedious minutiae of historical erudition, easily capable of consuming a whole lifetime, would deserve condemnation as an absurd waste of energy were they to end merely by coating one of our diversions with a thin veneer of truth.”

 History should also help us live better.
 Bloch states two ways history can do so.
 First, there is its pragmatic use: e.g., a military general guided by past battles on the same terrain.
 Second, there is theoretical use: to help us understand people.
 While some argue that history can’t provide such understanding—it is “unprofitable and unsound”—the primary objective of The Historian’s Craft is to demonstrate how and why a historian practices his trade.
 “It will then be the business of the reader to decide whether this trade is worth practicing.”
 Thus the book is a methodological answer to our opening question.